jimshowalter/architecture-enforcer/README.md

 ## Defining Target State ##

-The target state is defined in a yaml file.
-The file defines layers, domains, and components, all of which are logical groupings that exist "virtually" on top of whatever snarl constitutes the current codebase.
+A target state is defined in terms of layers, domains, and components, all of which are logical groupings that exist "virtually" on top of whatever snarl constitutes the current codebase.

+Overlaying a virtualized target state allows you to perform iterative what-if analysis before changing any of the actual code.

+How you define your target state is up to you&mdash;this tool is not prescriptive, other than prohibiting illegal references.

+The target state is defined in a yaml file that is the single source of truth for this tool.

 ### Layers ###